Jackesgamero/Advanced-SmartContract-Development/README.md

 ## 📄 Proxy Upgrade Implementation with Hardhat and Ethers.js

-As blockchain-based applications evolve, the need to upgrade smart contracts while preserving data and functionality becomes crucial.
-Traditional methods of contract upgrades can be complex and risky.
-This project aims to address this challenge by implementing a proxy upgrade pattern using Hardhat and Ethers.js.
+This project consist on implementing a proxy upgrade pattern using Hardhat and Ethers.js.
 The project will involve deploying a main smart contract, creating an upgradable contract with new functionalities, and writing scripts to upgrade the main contract seamlessly.

 ### 📌 Project Objectives: